 4. Are your students mobile?

-Teachable offers an app for iPhone users to learn on the go.
-Kajabi does not currently support an app.
+Teachable offers an app for iPhone users to learn on the go, and Kajabi has an app as well.

 Now that you’ve seen the breakdown, it’s time to choose.